Eighth Grade (film): Themes

 The film explores anxiety.
 Professor Julianna W. Miner, writing in 2018 about Eighth Grade, reflects that 22% of teenagers were struggling with depression and anxiety, and teenage girls were committing suicide at higher rates in 2015 than they were in the previous 40 years.
 The anxiety depicted is typical in middle school, but according to reporter Valerie Strauss, also reflects life in 2018 where people of all ages see a "cacophony of indifference and downright meanness".
 The words "um" and "like" in the screenplay also reflect "the process of struggling", rather than the characters' lack of intelligence.

 Critic Owen Gleiberman wrote that Eighth Grade was a trailblazer in examining youth who never knew a world without the Internet, touching on sexting as well.
 CBS News also commented that besides "the usual teen angst and acne", Eighth Grade depicts how Kayla spends a great deal of time online and engaging in text messaging.
-This reflects general trends in "iGen" (post-millennials), where 94% of youth have used smartphones by age 14.
-A 2018 U.S. poll found 45% of teenagers reported "almost constantly" online.
+This reflects general trends in Generation Z, in which 94% of youth have used smartphones by age 14.
+A 2018 U.S. poll found that 45% of teenagers reported being "almost constantly" online.
 24% called its effects "mostly negative", while 45% characterized it as "neither negative nor positive".

 Elsie Fisher said that "social media is almost religious" for Kayla.
 Burnham said, "Social media has made me think differently as a person [...] it's made me more anxious, I think."
 Professor Jean Twenge also connected an increase in Internet usage to a decline in juvenile mental health.
 Gleiberman called the depiction an examination of "overwhelming—and, I would argue, unprecedented—woe that teenagers today can feel".
 Author Robert Barker contrasted Eighth Grade to earlier coming-of-age films such as Fast Times at Ridgemont High (1982) and Mean Girls (2004).
 Rather than work through cliques, Barker wrote, Kayla and others are on "a digital war of all against all, preening, pretending, and pontificating as much to themselves as to an anonymous audience".
 Barker also saw the sexting between characters as representing their obliviousness to lost innocence.
 NPR interpreted the impact of the Internet during maturation as "one of the key subjects of Eighth Grade", commenting on how many people may not remember the age fondly, but social media has added complications.
 NPR added Kayla is still able to grow despite great challenges.